aaronalonsotorrens/stock-data-project/README.md

 - Checking for incomplete rows.
 - Saving valid data into SQLite.
 - Updating existing records if the same ticker and date are ingested again.
+- Tracking how many rows were fetched, stored and skipped.

 ### `app/main.py`